Did you know the title including the symbol reads The Square Root of the Square Root of Summer?

 Where can I order your books?

 Will you be visiting my city on tour?

 Tour dates and bookshop events are out of my control.
-You can check where I'll be this year on my Events page, which I try to keep vaguely updated.
+The best thing to do is hassle your local bookshop or library or my publisher and say you want to see me!
+You can check where I'll be on my Events page, which I try to keep vaguely updated.
 I generally shout a lot on Twitter when a new thing gets announced.
 I do offer school visits and I'm happy to extend these to libraries too.
-See the SCHOOL VISITS page.

 Are fashion magazines really like The Devil Wears Prada?